Understanding RFP Software

 4. Executive-approved messaging (company overview, differentiators, case studies)

-Pattern that fails: Trying to achieve 100% content library completeness before going live.
-Instead, launch with 30-40% of content migrated (the highest-value subset) and build the library organically as you respond to new RFPs.
+Launch with the highest-value subset of content and build the library organically as you respond to new RFPs.

 Adoption Drivers and Change Management